Florida Nurse Practice Act: Facility Guide

 The Florida Board of Nursing website also provides approximate timeframes for application processing and outlines the steps to renew a nursing license.

-Florida Nurse Practice Act Delegation of Duties Nursing professionals are allowed to delegate:
+Florida Nurse Practice Act Delegation of Duties Nursing professionals are allowed to delegate tasks that:

-• Frequently recurs in the routine care of a patient or group of patients.
+• Frequently recur in the routine care of a patient or group of patients.

-• Is performed according to an established sequence of steps.
+• Are performed according to an established sequence of steps.

-• Involves little or no modification from one patient to another.
+• Involve little or no modification from one patient to another.

 • May be performed with a predictable outcome.